SamZhang02/mcgill-course-scraper/README.md

 # McGill-Course-Scraper
-Scraper written in Python that scrapes all courses from McGill University and their relevant information
+Scraper written in Python that scrapes all courses from McGill University and their relevant information.

+Only valid for the 2022-2023 school year for now.

 ---